The Untamed (2017; Amat Escalante)

 By Daniel Barnes

 Impressive newcomer Ruth Ramos stars as Alejandra, the flustered and unsatisfied wife to Ángel, a macho scumbag who is secretly sleeping with Alejandra’s gay brother Fabián.
-Creeping in from the margins comes Verónica (Simone Bucio), a strangely soothing outsider who worms her way into Fabián’s life.
+Meanwhile, creeping in from the margins comes Verónica (Simone Bucio), a strangely soothing outsider who worms her way into Fabián’s life.

-MY ORIGINAL REVIEW OF AMAT ESCALANTE’S PREVIOUS FILM, HELI:
+MY 2014 REVIEW OF AMAT ESCALANTE’S PREVIOUS FILM:

 By Daniel Barnes